 Classes offer ample opportunity for students to discuss, debate, and present ideas in each discipline.
 While rigorous math and science studies continue through advanced Calculus II and Scientific Research courses, the cornerstone Omnibus curriculum challenges students to delve deeper into some of the most challenging and influential works of literature from the Ancients through modern eras. wrestle with philosophical and worldview issues, and practice the art of listening, writing, and speaking well.

 Each year builds upon the previous, with students constantly polishing and perfecting their communication skills.
 The culmination of this training is when each student writes a senior thesis paper and defends it before an audience and a panel of experts.

 A student who has completed all three Trivium phases in a Classical Christian Education - from Grammar to Logic to Rhetoric - will be a well-read, well-spoken individual who knows what they believe, why they believe it, and how to communicate it to positively impact the world around them.

 Here is some of what students learn in the Rhetoric stage at Veritas Academy:

 Click here to view our high school scope and sequence.

 Click here to read more about our high school curriculum.

 Click here to view Veritas Academy's Graduation Requirements

 Guatemala Missions Trip: Every other year, a team of Veritas students, teachers, and parents travel to Village of Hope in Guatemala.
 This gives students an incredible opportunity to grow and serve by sharing the love of Christ.

-Enriching Field Trips: Students make trips to New York, Washington D.C., and Baltimore to visit places like the Metropolitan Museum of Art, the Walter’s Art Museum, and the Smithsonian’s National Air and Space Museum.
+Enriching Field Trips: Students make trips to New York, Washington D.C., and Baltimore to visit places like the Metropolitan Museum of Art, the Walter’s Art Museum, and the Smithsonian museums.